Last Updated on June 11, 2022

 There are so many incredible lunch and dinner restaurants in Greenville that it is sometimes hard to choose your next meal.

-From the farm-to-table restaurants like Starlight Cafe & Farm or Ford + Shep (don’t forget SoCo Farm & Food!) to more causal upscale eats like Dickinson Avenue Public House, it quickly becomes clear that Greenville is a foodie-friendly town!
+From farm-to-table restaurants like Starlight Cafe & Farm or Ford + Shep to more casual upscale eats like Native Diner, it quickly becomes clear that Greenville is a foodie-friendly town!

 Non-Barbecue Restaurants in Farmville and Winterville